 Anthropometric Measurements: Weight and height measurements were taken from participants while they were dressed in clothing but without shoes.
 The Body Mass Index (BMI) was subsequently calculated using the formula: BMI = weight (kg) / height² (m²).
 Height was measured using a measuring tape attached to a wooden surface, while weight was recorded using a manual weighing scale.
 Overweight was defined as a BMI ≥ 25 kg/m², and generalized obesity was defined as a BMI ≥ 30 kg/m².

-Blood Pressure Reading: Systemic blood pressure was recorded using an OMRON automatic digital blood pressure monitor.
-Measurements were taken on the left arm of each subject after a 10-minute rest period, using a cuff of appropriate size, with the subject in a sitting position.
-Blood pressure was expressed as both systolic and diastolic rates.
+Blood Pressure Reading: An OMRON automatic digital blood pressure monitor was used to record systemic blood pressure.
+Following a 10-minute rest period, each subject was seated and had measurements taken on their left arm using a cuff of the proper size.
+Both the systolic and diastolic blood pressure readings were reported.
 Hypertension was diagnostically defined as a systolic blood pressure ≥ 140 mmHg and/or a diastolic blood pressure ≥ 90 mmHg.

 Statistical Analysis: All obtained data were analyzed using the Statistical Package for the Social Sciences (SPSS) version 25.0.
 Results were presented as mean ± standard deviation (SD).
 Statistical analysis involved the application of one-way analysis of variance (ANOVA), followed by a post-hoc t-test and Pearson correlation to examine relationships between variables.
 The level of statistical significance for all analyses was predetermined and set at P˂0.05.